arielgee/Sage-Like/.misc/tasks.md

 * Firefox has no support for XML 1.1

 ### low priority
+* user bookmarks.description to hold 'updateTitle:1; openInFeedPreview:0;' or 'open:1;' instead of internalPrefs setOpenTreeFolders()/setTreeFeedsData()
 * tabs in preferences?
 It'll be a PAIN! better to use '"open_in_tab": true' in manifest.options_ui.
 * Tree scrollbar-thumb is not responding properly to dragging (clanky) after extension's first load as a temporary add-on.
 	* second reload or closing & re-opening the sidebar fixes the issue.